 Research Assumptions

 The concepts of multiculturalism, diversity, cultural competency, cultural empathy, and anti-racism are all failed attempts of racial reconciliation because it does not include the repair of the damages of racists, racial bias, nor racism.
 Cultural metriopathy is the avenue for which to attain racial reconciliation.
-Unlike the above-mentioned concepts, cultural metriopathy takes on the challenge to scrutinize systems of policy and patterns of behavior rather than simple suggesting recommendations of practices to change patterns of behavior.
+Unlike the above-mentioned concepts, cultural metriopathy takes on the challenge to scrutinize systems of policy and patterns of behavior rather than simply suggesting practices to change patterns of behavior.
 The purpose of this research is to evoke out of society transformational change.

 [The United States of America often operates from the standardization of whiteness as a posture as the starting point of existence.]